elvincabbarli/elvin005/README.md

 - 👋 Hi, I’m @elvin005
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning PHP/React Js
-- 📫 You can reach me with gmail
+- 📫 You can reach me with Gmail

 <!---
 elvin005/elvin005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.